 - Death The Line of Duty Act program death benefit is a one-time payment made to the beneficiary or beneficiaries of a covered individual.
-Amounts vary as follows: - \$100,000 when a death occurs as the direct or proximate result of performing duty as of January 1, 2006, or after. - \$25,000 when the cause of death is attributed to one of the applicable presumptions and occurred earlier than five years after the retirement date. - An additional \$20,000 benefit is payable when certain members of the National Guard and U.S. military reserves are killed in action in any armed conflict on or after October 7, 2001. - Health Insurance The Line of Duty Act program provides health insurance benefits. - Prior to July 1, 2017, these benefits were managed through the various employer plans and maintained the benefits that existed prior to the employee's death or disability.
-These premiums were reimbursed to the employer by the LODA program. - Beginning July 1, 2017, the health insurance benefits are managed through the Virginia Department of Human Resource Management (DHRM).
+Amounts vary as follows: - \$100,000 when a death occurs as the direct or proximate result of performing duty as of January 1, 2006, or after. - \$25,000 when the cause of death is attributed to one of the applicable presumptions and occurred earlier than five years after the retirement date. - An additional \$20,000 benefit is payable when certain members of the National Guard and U.S. military reserves are killed in action in any armed conflict on or after October 7, 2001. - Health Insurance The Line of Duty Act program provides health insurance benefits. - The health insurance benefits are managed through the Virginia Department of Human Resource Management (DHRM).
 The health benefits are modeled after the State Employee Health Benefits Program plans and provide consistent, premium-free continued health plan coverage for LODA-eligible disabled individuals, survivors and family members.
-Individuals receiving the health insurance benefits must continue to meet eligibility requirements as defined by the Line of Duty Act.

 The contribution requirements for the Line of Duty Act Program (LODA) are governed by § 9.1-400.1 of the Code of Virginia, as amended, but may be impacted as a result of funding provided to state agencies by the Virginia General Assembly.
-Each employer's contractually required employer contribution rate for the Line of Duty Act Program (LODA) for the year ended June 30, 2021, was \$717.31 per covered full-time-equivalent employee.
+Each employer's contractually required employer contribution rate for the Line of Duty Act Program (LODA) for the year ended June 30, 2022, was \$722.55 per covered full-time-equivalent employee.
 This rate was based on an actuarially determined rate from an actuarial valuation as of June 30, 2019, and represents the pay-as-you-go funding rate and not the full actuarial cost of the benefits under the program.
 The actuarially determined pay-as-you-go rate was expected to finance the costs and related expenses of benefits payable during the year.
-Contributions to the Line of Duty Act Program (LODA) from the entity were \$11,477 and \$16,233 for the years ended June 30, 2021, and June 30, 2020, respectively.
+Contributions to the Line of Duty Act Program (LODA) from the entity were \$10,116 and \$11,477 for the years ended June 30, 2022, and June 30, 2021, respectively.